Skip to main content

 • HDS 1, HDS 60HDS 181, HDS 191, HDS 150 are required courses of all HDS majors and must be taken in residence.
 No substitutions will be approved.

-Course Minnimum Prerequisite When taken
+Course Minimum Prerequisite When taken

 HDS 1 (4 units) none 1st or 2nd year